Meta-DOB

-Meta-DOB, or 5-bromo-2,4-dimethoxyamphetamine, is a lesser-known psychedelic drug.
+Meta-DOB, or 5-bromo-2,4-dimethoxyamphetamine, is a drug.
 It is similar in structure to DOB.
 Meta-DOB was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the dosage range is listed as 50–100 mg, and the duration listed as 5–6 hours.
+In his book PiHKAL (Phenethylamines i Have Known And Loved), the dose range is listed as 50–100 mg, and the duration listed as 5–6 hours.
 Meta-DOB produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of Meta-DOB.